John-Tito/ESP32-ESPIDF-BLUETOOTH-HID-CONTROLLER/README.en.md

 #### Description
 ESP-IDF BT/BLE HID Host Demo Connect to XBOX ONE S Controller

-An example use left trigger and right trigger of the controller to change the dutu of pwm
+An example use left trigger and right trigger of the controller to change the duty of pwm

 #### Software Architecture
 framework: